stateful/vscode-runme/README.md

 ```
 </pre>

 Auto-detection for will be applied to blocks without language designators.
-We do however recommend to add language designators to all code blocks.
+Runme however prefers to add language designators to all code blocks.

 <pre>```
 echo "block without language designation"